-The Quality Management 1 and 2 courses commence Tuesday, 18th September 2018.
+Quality Management 1 and 2 commence on Tuesday, 17th September 2019.

 There are no entry requirements to undertake Quality Management 1.
 It is a prerequisite however that you have passed Quality Management 1 before you can start Quality Management 2.
 If having completed this and the other two Certificates in Quality you wish to obtain the add-on award, Bachelor of Science in Quality, you must hold a Higher Certificate in Business, Science or Engineering.
 Places will be awarded on a first-come first-served basis for fully completed applications.